Formatted output

 same as ~Nf, except upper case is used for INF, NAN.

-NOTE: Not traditional, but present in newer C printf standard.
+NOTE: Not traditional, but %F is present in recent C printf standards.

 ~Ng

-argument is a floating-point number, which is printed in either ~Ne or ~Nf form, whichever gives the best precision in minimal space, with the exception that no trailing zeroes are printed unless one is necessary immediately after the decimal point to make the resultant number syntactically valid.
+argument is an arithmetic expression, whose value is printed in either ~Ne or ~Nf form, whichever gives the best precision in minimal space, with the exception that no trailing zeroes are printed unless one is necessary immediately after the decimal point to make the resultant number syntactically valid.
 At most N significant digits are printed.
 If N is omitted, it defaults to 6.
 A value of N<1 is treated like 1.

 ~NG